life00/sedit/README.md

 1. Clone the repository into your current working directory: `git clone https://github.com/life00/sedit`
 2. Copy the executable to `/usr/sbin` or `/usr/local/sbin`: `cp ./sedit/sedit /usr/local/sbin/`
+3. Set appropriate permissions for the binary: `chown root:root /usr/local/sbin/sedit; chmod 700 /usr/local/sbin/sedit`
+   - this is necessary when you are using validity passcode functionality
+   - the script is supposed to be accessible only by root anyways
-3. Configure the environment variables in the executable using your preferred editor: `vi /usr/local/sbin/sedit`
+4. Configure the environment variables in the executable using your preferred editor: `vi /usr/local/sbin/sedit`
    - `user` - the unprivileged user the editor will run as
    - `EDITOR` - the editor that will be used to edit the file
      - if the environment variable is already set then it will use it
+   - `vcode` - the validity passcode to verify the validity of the session
+     - it is set by the user, and it is supposed to be a temporary passcode specifically used for SEdit
-4. Choose your preferred launching program by (un)commenting sections of the code if necessary: `vi /usr/local/sbin/sedit`
+5. Choose your preferred launching program by (un)commenting sections of the code if necessary: `vi /usr/local/sbin/sedit`
    - `systemd-container`: `machinectl` (default and recommended)
    - GNU `su`
    - `sudo`